Skip to content

 The second strategy is fairly easy.
 Everyone has at least a few areas in which they could be in the top 25% with some effort.
 In my case, I can draw better than most people, but I'm hardly an artist.
 And I'm not any funnier than the average standup comedian who never makes it big, but I'm funnier than most people.
 The magic is that few people can draw well and write jokes.
 It's the combination of the two that makes what I do so rare.
 And when you add in my business background, suddenly I had a topic that few cartoonists could hope to understand without living it.

-That’s why I try to use only one single deck.
+That's why I try to use only one single deck.
 In this deck, I put everything; from computer science to physics, biology, chemistry, et cetera.
-One question might be, “When is a matrix $A$ called orthogonal?” and the next question, completely unrelated to the one before, might be, “The thoracic spine is composed of how many vertebrae?”
+One question might be, "When is a matrix \(A\) called orthogonal?" and the next question, completely unrelated to the one before, might be, "The thoracic spine is composed of how many vertebrae?"

 If I need to focus on a certain topic, e.g., if I need to refresh my linear algebra knowledge for an upcoming exam, I just create a filtered deck by pressing F in the main window and search for the tag for the particular topic I want to study (e.g., tag:linear-algebra).
 That's why it is crucial that you meticulously add tags to your flashcards.